agni-datta/csLaTeX/eudoxus/README.md

 ### Requirements

 - `hyperref` is loaded internally.
 Do **not** load it again before `\usepackage{eudoxus}`.
+- The package does not select a citation system.
+Load `natbib` or another citation package before `eudoxus` when the bibliography style requires one.
 - The `tcs` option requires `tcscrypto.sty` (from the `tcscrypto` package in this repository) to be on the TeX search path.
 If it is absent, `eudoxus` emits a warning and skips it.
 - `geometry` is loaded under the default `layout` mode.
 If your class already sets page dimensions (e.g. `amsart` with custom geometry), pass `nolayout` to suppress it.
 - Loads `babel` without language options.
 Choose document languages through the class options or load `babel` explicitly before `eudoxus`.